DCS-OpenSource/dcs-opensource-modding-guide/docs/EDM-Export/Overview.md

 That said, the **template EDM files** provided are still very useful.

 !!! note
-    There are no changelogs or public information about this plugin other than what is included in the downloaded `.zip`.
-    **The plugin is still a work in progress, and some features will not function.**
+    **The plugin is still a work in progress, and some features may not function.**

 !!! warning
     This guide assumes general Blender knowledge, including familiarity with **materials** and **animation**.